turbot/steampipe-docs/docs/reference/env-vars/steampipe_snapshot_location.md

 # STEAMPIPE_SNAPSHOT_LOCATION
-Sets the location to write [batch snapshots](/docs/snapshots/batch-snapshots) - either a local file path or a [Steampipe Cloud workspace](/docs/cloud/workspaces).
+Sets the location to write [batch snapshots](/docs/snapshots/batch-snapshots) - either a local file path or a [Turbot Pipes workspace](https://turbot.com/pipes/docs/workspaces).

-By default, Steampipe will write snapshots to your default Steampipe Cloud user workspace.
+By default, Steampipe will write snapshots to your default Turbot Pipes user workspace.

 ## Usage
 Set the snapshot location to a local filesystem path: